 Mineral Based vs Organic Sunscreens

 In sunscreens, there are generally two options: organic and inorganic.
-The primary ingredients in inorganic sunscreen that are used to block harmful ultraviolet (UV) are titanium dioxide and zinc oxide.
+The primary ingredients in inorganic sunscreen that are used to block harmful ultraviolet (UV) are titanium dioxide and zinc oxide these are safe sunscreen.
 On the other hand, organic sunscreens have formulas containing compounds with only carbon, hydrogen, and oxygen.
 "Organic" only refers to the type of compound, not the ingredients being naturally harvested as some may assume.
 The label "organic" can be misleading as people have positive associations with the word, assuming that it is the favorable option.
 However, the reality is quite the contrary.
 The ingredients in organic sunscreens are chemicals including, but not limited to, oxybenzone, benzophenone, benzene, and octocrylene, which are toxic to coral reefs, and known to be carcinogenic.
 Organic sunscreens are proven to be less effective than their inorganic counterparts and are even banned in some coastal areas that are protecting their reefs from coral bleaching.

 The danger of Organic Sunscreens